 - On the same note, don’t view the world through your phone.
 It’s important, and extremely tempting, to take plenty of pictures on your trip but there needs to be a balance between snapping lots of great candids and just viewing the sights for yourself.
-As a fifteen year old girl, I know how hard that can be.
+As a sixteen year old girl, I know how hard that can be.
 Really.
 But it pays off to put your phone down and watch that sunset, halfway around the world from home, and just have it as a memory.

-- Remember it’s extremely common to be feel homesick, but the best way to combat it is throwing yourself into your work.
+- Remember it’s extremely common to feel homesick, but the best way to combat it is throwing yourself into your work.
 You’ll be home before you know it and wishing you were abroad again so make the most of it.

 - Spend time with your host family.
 Letting strangers into your house constantly, cooking for them, and keeping them occupied is no easy feat for anyone.
 Your host family is giving up their privacy for you to help others and experience the world from a completely new perspective.
 Sit down with them, ask them how they decided to host travelers, ask them about the area, and be sure to thank them for all they’ve done.

 - Don’t rely on finding your favorite food in any restaurant in the area.
 Even if they do have it on the menu, it’s almost certainly not much like the version you’re used to at home.
 This is coming from someone who’s had yak cheese pizza from Nepal.
 It was a new experience that’s for sure.